 Next we’ll need to make sure that you have an account and permission that Tableau can use to access the data over the REST API.
 The example file already has a layout ready for this purpose.

 NOTE: Tableau will always only read your data it will never update your data.
 Still, always take precautions with security to secure your file.

-The file has an account named “data” and the password is “tableau” associated with a privilege set called “data”.
+The file has an account named “admin” and the password is “tableau” associated with a privilege set called “data”.
 This is what that privilege set looks like.
 You could also use one of the default settings for allowing read-only access to all tables if you like but, I like being specific about what tables and layouts you are granting access to, especially if down the road you want to then continue to publish your data and people are subscribing to it with Tableau Server.

 Launch Tableau and from the connect section choose Web Data Connector.

 The next screen you get is where you provide the URL that allows you to enter the details as to what file you want to be able to connect to.
 This is where that account name connected to that extended privilege set will be needed.

 The URL that you enter is the following (substitute mydomain.com with your FM 16 server address): https://mydomain.com/fmi/rest/tableau/fm_connector.html